St Aidan’s is a Voluntary Controlled Church of England primary school.

 - Our school values provide the focus for our half termly assembly themes;

 - Every class has a prayer corner/area;

-- All children attend Holy Trinity church for major Christian festivals, eg. Christmas and Easter;
+- Children attend Holy Trinity church for major Christian festivals, eg. Christmas and Easter;

 - Children sing a combination of Christian and contemporary songs as part of our weekly music assemblies;

-- Our children receive weekly visits from the priests in charge of the local churches, Holy Trinity and Holy Innocents, who lead the Monday assemblies.
+- Our children receive weekly visits from the priests in charge of the local churches, Holy Trinity and Holy Innocents, who lead weekly assemblies.

 Download Understanding our VC status (PDF file).

 Find our detailed Assembly and Collective Worship Policy in our policies section.